 The transceiver will need to be assembled when it arrives.
 It shouldn't take more than a couple of hours to accomplish.
 That's only half of it however.
 There's the software setup and configuration on the computer.

-Next download the modified version of Thetis 2.8.12b5 from Github.
+Next download the modified version of Thetis from Reid Campbell MI0BOT.
 This is not a complete program.
 It is a zip file containing the files that have been modified to accommodate the HL2.

 The software setup is very straightforward.
-You simply install Thetis 2.8.11 from the Github link above.
+You simply install Thetis 2.10.0.1.
 It creates the necessary folders for you.
-Then you download the 2.8.12b5 files from Github.
+Then you download the HL2 version of Thetis from Reid MI0BOT.
 Unzip the files and move them into a folder of your choice.
-I created a folder called OpenHPSDRHL2 under Program Files x86.
+I created a folder called OpenHPSDRHL2 under Program Files/openHPSDR.
 I made a desktop shortcut to the Thetis.exe file, in that folder, to start the program.

 I received the HL2 at about 4:30 this afternoon (Thursday 9-3).
 The delivery was by DHL and scheduled for yesterday, which would have been 6 days.
 However 7 days from Shenzhen isn't bad!
 Here's what I received: